mymindstorm/setup-emsdk/README.md

     # The cache folder will be placed in the build directory,
     #  so make sure it doesn't conflict with anything!
     store-actions-cache: 'emsdk-cache'
+    # This stops it from using tc.cacheDir since we are using
+    #  actions/cache.
+    no-cache: true

 - name: Setup emsdk (cache found)
   uses: mymindstorm/setup-emsdk@v1